-- 1. Subject to Section IV, at the latest six months before each Review Meeting, each Contracting Party should submit its National Report under Article 32 to the Secretariat of the Review Meeting, for circulation to all Contracting Parties, Group Co-ordinators and Rapporteurs and to the observers invited under Article 33(2) of the Convention. - 2.
-Questions and comments on a National Report of a Contracting Party should be sent to that Contracting Party and to the relevant Group Co-ordinator at least two months before each Review Meeting.
-After that time, the Co-ordinator will pass on to each Group member a compilation of the questions raised and comments received on each National Report in that Group.
-The Co-ordinator will also pass this compilation to the Rapporteur of the Group and to the other Group Co-ordinators, who will distribute it to their Group members, and to the Secretariat.
-In this way each Contracting Party will be aware of all the issues raised on each National Report before the Review Meeting. - 3.
-In addition to compiling the written questions and comments, the Group Co-ordinator will analyse the questions and comments and identify any trends in them in order to streamline the discussion and focus it on important topics.
+1. Subject to Section IV, at the latest seven months before each Review Meeting, each Contracting Party should submit its National Report under Article 32 to the Secretariat of the Review Meeting, for circulation to all Contracting Parties, Group Co-ordinators and Rapporteurs and to the observers invited under Article 33(2) of the Convention.

+2. Questions and comments on a National Report of a Contracting Party should be sent to that Contracting Party and to the relevant Group Co-ordinator at least three months before each Review Meeting and written answers to the questions and comments should be provided not later than one month before a Review Meeting.
+Contracting Parties should endeavour to issue a compilation of the questions and comments on their National Reports and of the respective answers to all other Contracting Parties, the Group Coordinator, the Group Rapporteur and the Secretariat one month prior to the Review Meeting.
+In this way each Contracting Party will be aware of all the issues raised and the associated responses on each National Report before the Review Meeting.

+3. The Group Co-ordinator will analyse the questions and comments and identify any trends in them in order to streamline the discussion and focus it on important topics.
 During the Review Meeting, the Co-ordinator should be available to assist in his/her Country Group.